Social protection statistics - pension expenditure and pension beneficiaries

 Trends in pension expenditure and beneficiaries

 The data show different trends for the different categories of pensions defined within ESSPROS by function.
-The overall growth in the number of pension beneficiaries can be mainly attributed to the increased number of beneficiaries of old age pensions, which grew consistently between 2006 and 2012, by 6.9 % in total, thus slightly more slowly than the population aged 65 or over which grew by 9 % over the same period.
-This increase was slightly offset by the decline in the number of beneficiaries of disability and survivors’ pensions, which fell by 6.9 % and 0.4 % respectively over the six-year period.
+The overall growth in the number of EU-28 pension beneficiaries was entirely related to an increased number of beneficiaries for old-age pensions, which grew consistently between 2008 and 2015, up by 6.0 % overall.
+The increase in the number of beneficiaries of old-age pensions in the EU-28 was slightly offset by a decline in the number of beneficiaries of disability and survivors’ pensions, which fell by 3.9 % and 1.4 % respectively.

 - Disability pension: periodic payments intended to maintain or support the income of someone below the legal or standard retirement age, as established in the reference scheme, who suffers from a disability which impairs his or her ability to work or earn above a minimum amount laid down by legislation.

-- Survivors’ pension: periodic payments to people whose entitlement results from their relationship with a deceased person protected by the scheme (e.g. widows, widowers and orphans).
+- Survivors’ pension: periodic payments to people whose entitlement results from their relationship with a deceased person protected by a pension scheme (for example, widows, widowers and orphans).

-Within each of these seven types of pensions, specific pension benefits may be basic or supplementary/complementary.
-Basic benefits guarantee a base level of protection (based on the number of years of contributions, work or residency) but not necessarily up to the level of resources required for a minimum socially acceptable standard of living.
-Supplementary/complementary benefits top up basic benefits, extend the coverage of basic benefits, or replace the basic benefits where the recipient does not fulfil the initial entitlement conditions.
+Within each of these seven types of pensions, specific pension benefits may be described as basic or supplementary/complementary.
+Basic benefits guarantee a base level of protection (based on the number of years of contributions, work or residency) but not necessarily up to the level of resources required for a minimum, socially-acceptable, standard of living.
+Supplementary/complementary benefits top-up basic benefits, extend the coverage of basic benefits, or replace basic benefits where the recipient does not fulfil the initial entitlement conditions.

-An ageing population presents a major challenge for pension systems in all Member States, and could potentially have significant consequences for the stability of public finances and future economic growth.
-This situation has been further aggravated by the financial and economic crisis, which stifled economic growth, reduced employment levels and created financial instability.
-It has thus become increasingly necessary to develop and implement strategies to adjust pension systems, in order to enable them to cope with changing economic and demographic circumstances.
+An ageing population presents a major challenge for pension systems in all EU Member States and could potentially have significant consequences for the stability of public finances and future economic growth.
+This situation was further aggravated by the financial and economic crisis, which stifled economic growth, reduced employment levels and created considerable financial instability in several EU economies.
+Consequently there has been pressure to develop and implement strategies to adjust pension systems, so they may cope with changing economic and demographic circumstances.
 As a result, statistics on pensions are more important than ever before.

 - Social protection expenditure (spr_expend)